polla-fattah/polla-fattah.github.io/_projects/2020-04-01-Online-Delivery-System.md

 ## Project Description

-Apr-2020 Manage a development team Create an application for facilitating online deliveries.
+Manage a development team to Create an application for facilitating online deliveries.